 To draw an ascending triangle pattern on a chart, simply connect the higher highs with a horizontal line and the lower lows with a diagonal line.
 A breakout happens just as soon as the upper trend line is breached or broken.

-The image below shows an actual example of a descending triangle pattern for the stock SLE (Energy Select Sector).
+The image above shows an actual example of a descending triangle pattern for the stock XLE.
 As soon as the triangle has been formed and the lower trend line has been broken, a very steep price drop has occurred.

 According to many triangle pattern users, the range at which the triangle has been formed will dictate just how much the price will change.
 While this still needs to be verified, we can see in the example below that it almost matches the range of the triangle formation to the height of the price drop.

-The symmetrical triangle pattern takes its name from its symmetric sides.
-This means both upper and lower trend lines have almost the same angle from their vertex or where the two lines meet.
-A breakout happens depending on which trend line is breached or broken.
+The symmetrical triangle pattern typically forms in volatile markets, where bullish and bearish trends compete.
+This pattern has symmetric sides, with both the upper and lower trend lines converging at nearly the same angle.
+A breakout occurs depending on which trend line is breached or broken.

 The images below show a bullish symmetrical triangle pattern for TESLA and a bearish symmetrical triangle pattern for NATGAS.